HPChainGithub/AI-node/README.md

 - `docker images`
 - `docker run --name docker-hpchain.ai --rm -d -p 80:80 docker-hpchain.ai

+Once in the container, you can

+    launch jupyter lab
+    access Jupyter Lab on your host at the following URL: http://127.0.0.1:8888

 # Running the Node

     Run cd run-node